carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 <a href="{{ page.root }}/fig/03-08-01.png">
   <img src="{{ page.root }}/fig/03-08-01.png" alt="Alpha diversity diagram: In lake A, we have three fishes, each one of a different species.
 On lake B, we have two fish, each of a different species.
 Moreover, we have four fish in lake C, each of different species." />
 </a>
 <em> Figure 1.
-Alpha diversity is calculated according to fishes diversity in a pond.
+Alpha diversity is calculated according to fish diversity in a pond.
 Here, alpha diversity is represented in its simplest way: Richness. <em/>

-- β Diversity is the difference (measured as distance) between two or more environments.
+- β diversity is the difference (measured as distance) between two or more environments.
 It can be measured with metrics like Bray-Curtis dissimilarity, Jaccard distance, or UniFrac distance, to name a few.
 Each one of this measures are focused on a characteristic of the community (*e.g.,* Unifrac distance measures the phylogenetic relationship between the species of the community).